 - 9. Pursuant to Fed.
 R. Crim.
-P. 11(c)(1)(C) and subject to the full, truthful, and continuing cooperation of the defendant and its current subsidiaries, as defined in Paragraph 13 of this Plea Agreement, the United States and the defendant agree that the appropriate disposition of this case is, and agree to recommend jointly that the Court impose, a sentence requiring the defendant to pay to the United States a criminal fine of \$3.8 million, payable in full before the fifteenth (15th) day after the date of judgment, no order of restitution, and a three-year term of probation ("the recommended sentence").
-The parties agree that there exists no aggravating or mitigating circumstance of a kind, or to a degree, not adequately taken into consideration by the U.S. Sentencing Commission in formulating the Sentencing Guidelines justifying a departure pursuant to U.S.S.G. §5K2.0.
-The parties agree not to seek at the sentencing hearing any sentence outside of the Guidelines range nor any Guidelines adjustment for any reason that is not set forth in this Plea Agreement.
-The parties further agree that the recommended sentence set forth in this Plea Agreement is reasonable. - (a) The defendant understands that the Court will order it to pay a \$400 special assessment, pursuant to 18 U.S.C. § 3013(a)(2)(B), in addition to any fine imposed.
+P. 11(c)(1)(B) and subject to the full, truthful, and continuing cooperation of the defendant and its related entities, as defined in Paragraph 12 of this Plea Agreement, the United States agrees that it will recommend, as the appropriate disposition of this case, that the Court impose a sentence requiring the defendant to pay to the United States a criminal fine of \$600,000, payable in full before the fifteenth (15th) day after the date of judgment, no order of restitution, and no probation ("the recommended sentence").
+The defendant makes no agreement as to the appropriate criminal fine. - (a) The defendant understands that the Court will order it to pay a \$400 special assessment, pursuant to 18 U.S.C. § 3013(a)(2)(B), in addition to any fine imposed. - (b) In light of the availability of civil cases filed against the defendant, including In re: Capacitors Antitrust Litigation (14-CV-03264-JD), filed in the United States District Court, Northern District of California, which potentially provide for a recovery of a multiple of actual damages, the recommended sentence does not include a restitution order for the offense charged in the Information. - (c) Both parties will recommend that no term of probation be imposed, but the defendant understands that the Court's denial of this request will not void this Plea Agreement.